ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/socrates.md

 Full specifications are given in the [Installation Guide](https://developer.arm.com/documentation/101400/latest/Setting-up-your-environment/Installation-requirements).

-Untar the package and run the installer.
+Extract the downloaded software and run the installer.
 For example:

 ```command
 tar -xf socrates.tar.gz